gpt-engineer-org/gptengineer.app/README.md

 ## What's next

 We are soon:
+- Making it easier to edit text and upload images WYSIWYG-style
 - Adding full stack capabilities
-    - (deatabase read/write, auth, LLM APIs...
+    - (database read/write, auth, LLM APIs...
 We will prioritise according to feature requests in this repo)
 - Announcing the team and company behind the product gptengineer.app